paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-001-commodity-exchanges.md

 ### Statutory Notes

 #### References in Text
 The Commodity Exchange Act, referred to in subsecs. (a)(1), (b)(2), and (c)(3), is act Sept.
 21, 1922, ch.
 369, 42 Stat.
-998, as amended, which is classified generally to this chapter.
+998, which is classified generally to this chapter.
 For complete classification of this Act to the Code, see [section 1 of this title](./chapter-001-commodity-exchanges.md#section-1) and Tables.

 The Securities Act of 1933, referred to in subsecs. (b)(2) and (c)(3), is title I of act May 27, 1933, ch.
 38, 48 Stat.
 74, which is classified generally to subchapter I (§ 77a et seq.) of chapter 2A of Title 15, Commerce and Trade.
 For complete classification of this Act to the Code, see [section 77a of Title 15](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section77a&num=0&edition=prelim) and Tables.